andrewn2000/andrewn2000.github.io/_posts/2020-08-28-Networking.md

 Anyhow, I also would like to be more diligent wriiting here and documenting my journey for those coming after me.
 Let's see how far I get today.

+**Update**
+I was able to meet with Jose Ochoa (and oshan) from TWIML.
+We discussed next steps but it may be that I start my course right as I was thinking on Sept 9.
+Very excited.
+Also made paperspace account and it had a github settings so not sure if they will go in there or not.
+In paperspace, I had to wait until a free server was available as I was going to put a cc but thought I'd better wait.
+Good thing I did just to try it out.